1 Part Course |

 • Case study – classic auction approach

-• Overview of core diligence areas
+• Breadth of due diligence areas – may surprise you

-Cash, debt and working capital
+Cash, debt, and working capital (Brief ***)

 • Seller perspective on these key value points